-The Undergraduate Studies Program (USP) Office (Nursing 1, Suite 1160) provides services and support to help students be successful academically and offers opportunities for students to enrich their leadership experiences.
-The USP Office provides academic services including academic advising for undergraduate students, degree audits, credit transfers, clinical placements, and compliance.
+The Office of Undergraduate Studies (Nursing 1, Suite 1160) provides services and support to help students be successful academically and offers opportunities for students to enrich their leadership experiences.
+They provide academic services including academic advising for undergraduate students, degree audits, credit transfers, clinical placements, and compliance.

-The USP Office also plans, funds, and manages undergraduate student activities including, but not limited to, orientations, Welcome Week, and career development events.
+The Office of Undergraduate Studies also plans, funds, and manages undergraduate student activities including, but not limited to, orientations, Welcome Week, and career development events.